 Are scholarships available for aircraft mechanics?

-Epic gives an annual scholarship to a graduating high school senior that covers tuition ($19,500) for our aircraft mechanics program.
+Epic gives an annual scholarship to a graduating high school senior.
+This covers tuition ($19,500) for our aircraft mechanics program.
 Furthermore, some foundations offer scholarships to support this training.

 Latest News & Trends in Aircraft Mechanic Salary

 - Dallas News (Jan.
 31, 2020) – American Airlines’ new contract proposal for mechanics includes 4-18% pay raises.
 Additionally, it increases in profit-sharing, and increased retirement contributions.

 - WWLTV (Jan.
 19, 2020) – AAS announces 60 new aviation maintenance jobs at Shreveport airport.
 Furthermore, the average annual salary is reported at $49,600 plus benefits.

 - Eagle Country (Jan.
 16, 2020) – FEAM Aero creates 100 high-paying aircraft maintenance jobs in northern Kentucky.
 Average salaries are $70,000.

 - WMBB (Jan.
 2020) – There is a critical shortage of airframe mechanics nationwide.
 As a result, there has been an increase in salaries.